Greatest Literature banner

 Bad novel, great book

-I'd also heard Butler hadn't publish the book in his lifetime, being unsatisfied with it.
-After reading it now, I can understand why he would have wanted to rework it.
-The story is skimpy, again being sandwiched among pages and even chapters of the narrator/author's observations on everything in sight, including the raising of children in various societies, the schisms between Christian sects in the nineteenth century, and what the qualifications for getting into heaven would be if he were God.
+Butler hadn't published the book in his lifetime, being unsatisfied with it himself.
+I can understand why he might have wanted to rework it.
+The story is skimpy, again being sandwiched among pages and even chapters of the narrator's observations on everything in sight, including the raising of children in various societies, the schisms between Christian sects in the nineteenth century, and the qualifications he would set for for getting into heaven would be if he were God.
 The story is told haltingly with big gaps, with an impatience that works against suspense or human interest.

-All in all, it sounds like a total flop as a novel, certainly not one that anyone would want to read a century later.
+All in all, this does make it sound like a total flop as a novel, certainly not one that anyone would want to read a century later.

-For one thing, the narrator/author's views are so interesting.
+But the narrator views are so interesting.
 At times they are breathtakingly cynical, even for our jaded times, as when he praises the faculty of children to die or adapt—and their ability to be tricked by their elders into blaming their misery on their own sinfulness.
 And the writing is often so clever.
 Passages to make you chuckle are found on almost every page.

 The wit is supposedly in support of the story, which follows several generations of the Pontifex family but eventually settles on one young man.
 Ernest is dominated by parents we would today call "passive aggressive", using a pious and seemingly loving demeanor to bend him to their will, which seems to be a determination to ensure their first-born son never knows a moment of happiness in his life.
 He is manipulated into becoming an Anglican priest, like his father, and much of the novel follows his struggles to adapt to the Church—or adapt the Church to himself.
 The disasters that befall his rebellions provide Butler much opportunity to express dissent about both the Church and religious beliefs in general.